Leica M10 vs X Typ 113

 - More heavily discounted: Has been around for much longer (launched in September 2014).

-If the number of relative strengths (bullet points above) is taken as a guide, the M10 emerges as the winner of the contest (12 : 9 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the M10 is the clear winner of the match-up (14 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Leica M10 vs X Typ 113